thisismetis/Metis_Fundamentals/cloud_computing/gcp-setup/readme.md

 ## Learning Objectives

 Students will be able to:
-- Set up a simple GCP virtual machine.
+- Set up a simple GCP virtual machine
 - Install Anaconda on that VM
 - Run a Jupyter notebook on that machine, accessed in the browser